ladybug-tools/spider/cookbook/SPEED Geometry Requirements/ReadMe.md

 To-Do List for Space Layout

 	1. Add 2D text to orthographic view for Zone # and area.
+	2. Area values used for Area Breakdown.
+	3. Show N,W,E,W on each side.

 http://www.ladybug.tools/spider/sandbox/speed-specification/r2/speed-spec-r2.html